U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 The University of Oklahoma is truly an extraordinary institution, known for its academic excellence and strong sense of community.
 Attracting top students from across the nation and more than 120 countries around the world, OU provides a major university experience in a private college atmosphere.
 OU is number one in the nation in the number of National Merit Scholars enrolled at a public university.
 The current student body is both the largest and most highly ranked academically in the history of public institutions in Oklahoma.
-In 2011 Sarah Swenson became OU's 28th Rhodes Scholar.
+In 2012 Mubeen Shakir became OU's 29th Rhodes Scholar.
 No other university in Oklahoma has had more than two.
+OU was the only public university in the nation this year to have a Rhodes Scholar, a Mitchell Scholar, a Truman Scholar, and a Goldwater Scholar, all inthe same year.
 OU students achieved the highest graduation rate in state history for a public university with 67.8 percent.
 The OU Honors College is one of the largest honors programs among public universities in the United States, matching the University's best and brightest students with faculty in classrooms of 19 or fewer students.
 OU is one of the few public universities in the nation to cap the class size of first-year English composition courses at no more than 19.
-The University is at the top in the nation in international exchange agreements, allowing our students to study in over 50 countries and over 100 cities around the world.
+The University is at the top in the nation in international exchange agreements, allowing our students to study in over 50 countries and over 100 cities on six continents around the world.
 The number of endowed faculty positions has grown more than five-fold since 1994, increasing from less than 100 to 560 today, helping to retain and attract talented faculty members.
-Just one year after launching a five-year Campaign for Scholarship endowments, we reached our goal of raising $50 million, allowing theuniversity to award hundreds of new scholarships and ensuring that OU will remain affordable and keep open the door of opportunity for all qualified students.
-Because the need for scholarships remains high, the campaign goal has continually increased, having just reached a total of $194 million raised for scholarships.
+Just one year after launching a five-year Campaign for Scholarship endowments, we reached our goal of raising $50 million, allowing the University to award hundreds of new scholarships and ensuring that OU will remain affordable and keep open the door of opportunity for all qualified students.
+Because the need for scholarships remains high, the campaign goal has continually increased, having just reached a total of $214 million raised for scholarships.
 During the past decade, research expenditures have morethan doubled at OU.
-OU ended fiscal year 2008 with total research expenditures of more than $275 million.
+OU ended fiscal year 2008 with total research expenditures of more than $273 million.
 In 2011, OU achieved the Carnegie Foundation's highest tier of research activity classification, making it the first time a public institution in Oklahoma has received this outstanding recognition.
 Since 1995, nearly $2 billion in construction projects have been completed, are under way or are forthcoming on OU's three campuses.
 OU is extraordinary, too, because of its excellent programs and resources.
 The Sam Noble Oklahoma Museum of Natural History is one of the two largest natural history museums in the world associated with a university, containing more than 7 billion artifacts throughout its 195,000 square foot facility.
 The Fred Jones Jr. Museum of Art has more than doubled in size with an additional 18,000 square feet added on to allow for additional collections.
-OU's art collection was recently appraised to be valued at over $1 billion.
 OU's Bizzell Memorial Library features the largest history of science collection in the world, and is the only place in the United States where you can hold a book with Galileo's handwriting in your own hands.
 There is a true sense of family on the OU campus.
 Serving as a model for other public universities, OU established the Faculty-In-Residence program which places faculty members and their families in each of our residence halls to foster faculty and student interaction and encourage intergenerational friendships.
 Further, a different professor adopts each floor of the residence halls as well as each fraternity and sorority, allowing students and faculty to build relationships outside of the classroom.
 This facilitates the academic vitality that has helped our Debate Team win the national championship four of the last six years and has encouraged one in every four of our students to study abroad.

 |School type||public, coed college|

 When applying to University of Oklahoma, it's important to note the application deadline is April 1.
 The application fee at University of Oklahoma is $40.
-It is more selective, with an acceptance rate of 81.8 percent.
+It is selective, with an acceptance rate of 79.1 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.